MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/jekyll/low-level.md

-# Build docs
+# Low-level
-> Run Jekyll against the docs directory and publish to GH Pages
+> Run Jekyll against the docs directory and publish to GH Pages, using generic actions

 {% raw %}

-This example is based on a [PR](https://github.com/jekyll/jekyll/pull/8201/files) for building the Jekyll docs at [jekyllrb.com](https://jekyllrb.com), using GH Actions instead of plain GH Pages flow.
+This example is based on a [PR](https://github.com/jekyll/jekyll/pull/8201/files) for building Jekyll's own docs site at [jekyllrb.com](https://jekyllrb.com), using GH Actions instead of plain GH Pages flow.
+The code is very low-level for more control but this makes it so not reusable.
+There are further notes at the end of this page on this.
+You may want to take pieces of this recipe rather than the whole thing.

 Note use of `GITHUB_TOKEN` near the end.